-This year's renewable energy certificate (REC) purchase included Green-e wind and solar RECs.
-A portion of the RECs were intentionally selected from grids that have less renewable power and where KDP has operations.
+Comment This year's renewable energy certificate (REC) purchase included Green-e wind, solar, and low-carbon energy mix RECs.

 (C4.3c) What methods do you use to drive investment in emissions reduction activities?

 Method Comment

 Employee engagement

 Dedicated budget for other emissions reduction activities We annually budget for the purchase of RECs.